• Development Details

 The smart contracts that implement Davos are:

-• MakerDAO set — the Maker Protocol, also known as the Multi-Collateral Dai (MCD) system, allowing users to generate DAVOS by leveraging collateralized assets.
-DAVOS is a decentralized, unbiased, collateral-backed cryptocurrency soft-pegged to the US Dollar.
+• MakerDAO set — the Maker Protocol, also known as the Multi-Collateral Dai (MCD) system, allowing users to generate DUSD by leveraging collateralized assets.
+DUSD is a decentralized, unbiased, collateral-backed cryptocurrency soft-pegged to the US Dollar.

 • ABACI — price decrease function for Dutch auctions during the liquidation process of user's assets.